Skip to main content

 No!
 You are not required to study abroad or to even use your passport once you receive it.
 However, we will encourage you to explore global opportunities including studying, interning, researching, service-learning, and travelling just for fun abroad.

-Applying for and receiving a scholarship has a positive impact beyond the financial aspect.
+Applying for and receiving an award has a positive impact beyond the financial aspect.
 You will join a cohort of students receiving the award and will get individualized attention from study abroad advisors.
 You can list the award on your resume and LinkedIn pages to demonstrate that you are resourceful and globally minded.
 If you are not sure you want to travel, but a last-minute opportunity opens to join classmates on a trip abroad, you will already have your passport and be ready to go!
 Plus, we are offering to cover the costs for you so there is nothing to lose.

 Typically one will receive 1-2 receipts showing the different charges for a passport, however processes may vary between passport processing facilities and jurisdictions.
 At some facilities, they might only distribute a receipt showing a $35 processing fee.
 Alternatively, you might decide to pay for a passport book AND card, or you might pay extra to expedite your passport.
-In all cases, the scholarship amount distributed to you will be $175.
-This covers a $130 Department of State passport book charge, a $35 acceptance facility execution fee, and $10 for the average cost of passport photos.
+In all cases, the amount distributed to you will be $180.
+This covers a $130 Department of State passport book charge, a $35 acceptance facility execution fee, and $15 for the average cost of passport photos.

 Do I have to apply separately for the actual passport?